DataDog/documentation/content/en/service_catalog/software_templates.md

   - "Get service PagerDuty on call"
   - When integrated with other actions, you can trigger workflows based on critical events (for example, execute runbooks).
 - **Private Actions**
-  - To interact with private resources, utilize the [Private Action Runner][12]
+  - To interact with private resources, use the [Private Action Runner][12].

 ## Further reading